 When is PIE tax paid?

 Distributions paid out by PIE funds are not taxed.
-Most investors will pay their PIE tax after the end of the tax year (31 March), usually in early April, as it takes a few days to finalise the PIE tax calculations.
-However, PIE tax is also payable when an investor sells or transfers all or part of their holdings, or the fund closes down – this is called “crystallising” the PIE tax.
+Most investors will pay their PIE tax after the end of the tax year (31 March), in April.
+However, PIE tax is also payable when an investor sells or transfers all or part of their holdings, or if the fund closes down – this is called “crystallising” the PIE tax.

 Are there different types of PIE?